MLH/GitHub-Education-Hackathon-Grant-Fund-2023/Hackathons_2023/CatHacks-2023.md

 ## Impact of GitHub Grant
 - How did you use the grant funds? <br>
 -- The funds were used to cover all the prizes we have decided on for our participants.
-They also helped us cover the costs of setting up the the physical space and the associated janitorial services.
+They also helped us cover the costs of setting up the physical space and the associated janitorial services.
 - How did the funds positively affect the outcomes of your event participants? <br>
 -- The funds played a crucial role in bringing the event together.
 Due to adequeate prizes, we had many hackers who came up with awesome ideas and used the prizes as a motivation. <br>
--- Github funds allowed us the money we raised from other sponsors to be used towawrds getting plenty food, drinks, and snacks so that the the hackers didn't have to worry about that and could focus hacking and having fun!
+-- Github funds allowed us the money we raised from other sponsors to be used towards getting plenty food, drinks, and snacks so that the hackers didn't have to worry about that and could focus hacking and having fun!

 ## Top Projects
 Even with a limited sample size, the spectrum of projects was amazing!
-We had people use Machine Learning, Web Devlopment, Game Development, Hardware hacks, and many more things withing these 24 hours!
+We had people use Machine Learning, Web Development, Game Development, Hardware hacks, and many more things withing these 24 hours!
 Here are some of the projects our judges loved (and we loved as well) and announced them as winners:

 - [**Cross-Stitch Maker**](https://devpost.com/software/cross-stitch-maker): A mobile app for Android that accepts images from the phone gallery, and allows you to produce a low-fidelity cross-stitch pattern using machine learning.
 The user is allowed to customize the size of their pattern, and the number of different colors of floss.
 All colors in the pattern map directly to real colors you can purchase at craft stores like Michaels!